Unity-Technologies/com.unity.netcode.gameobjects/docs/_api/BitStream.md

 	</div>
 	<div style="line-height: 1;">
 		<h4 markdown="1"><b>public ``bool`` HasDataToRead { get; }</b></h4>
-		<p>Wheter or not or there is any data to be read from the stream.</p>
+		<p>Whether or not or there is any data to be read from the stream.</p>
 	</div>
 	<div style="line-height: 1;">
 		<h4 markdown="1"><b>public ``bool`` CanSeek { get; }</b></h4>